eladsimantov/anthropometric-model/README.md

 git clone https://github.com/eladsimantov/anthropometric-model.git
 2. Add the folder to your MATLAB path:
 addpath('path_to_anthropometric-model')
-3. (Optional) Package as a MATLAB toolbox for easy installation.

-### Usage
-% Create an anthropometric model for a person 1.75 m tall and 70 kg model = AnthropometricModel(1.75, 70);

-% Get all segment parameters
-params = model.getAllParameters();

-% Display thigh segment parameters model.displaySegmentParameters('Thigh');

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit pull requests.